Comprehensive High-resolution Chemical Spectroscopy of Barnard's Star with SPIRou: Spectral Analysis

 \subsection{Abundance Determination}

 For this work, we generated a master line list by combining the most recent available line list used for Bt-Settl PHOENIX models (\citealt{allard2010model}) and the atomic database of the National Institute of Standards and Technology \citep{NISTAtomicSpectraDB}.
 These line lists contain a collection of atomic and molecular transition parameters, including the exact wavelength location of various atoms and molecules.
-Following the five selection criteria of Section \ref{subsec:Line}, we selected 210 spectral features that exist in both our synthetic models and observed spectrum.
+While we used all 636 spectral features for the \teff determination, for the chemical abundance analysis, we took the conservative approach of selecting only atomic lines and OH lines.
+It is important to note that since the abundance of hydrogen is not modified when we change the overall metallicity of the models, the OH abundance from the best-fit model can represent the oxygen abundance.
+We excluded all non-OH molecular lines such as H$_2$O, FeH, TiO, and CO lines.
+H$_2$O is very sensitive to \teff variations, unlike OH; therefore, minor inaccuracies in the fixed \teff can significantly misestimate any oxygen abundance inferred from H$_2$O lines.
+In section \ref{Cont}, we showed that our synthetic models suffer from continuum mismatch in most of the $Y$ band, which has a significant concentration of FeH lines.
+While there are some FeH lines in other bands, for consistency and due to the discrepancies with FeH lines in the $Y$ band, we decided to infer the iron abundance directly from the Fe I lines only.
+For other multi-metal molecules like TiO and CO, since we have control only over the overall metallicity in our synthetic models, properly disentangling the individual contributions of each molecule to the entire line is not feasible.
+Additionally, we removed ionized spectral features, as this work focuses solely on the chemical abundance of the neutral lines.
+Excluding all the mentioned spectral features, we selected 210 spectral features that are suitable for line-by-line chemical spectroscopy.
 Note that the wavelength spacing between two consecutive lines is often too small for the resolution of our spectrum (e.g., in some cases it was as small as 0.2 resolution element of our data).
 In these cases, we carefully flagged all known spectral features within half a resolution element of each line and labeled it as a ``Nearby Line" (see Appendix \ref{sec:appendix}).

 To minimize the human bias in the selection and analysis process, all line selection criteria described above are applied automatically.
 However, a few of the weaker lines still needed direct supervision for further confirmation to use them in the analysis.
 To make this quantifiable, we used all the available lines of hydroxyl molecules (OH) to determine the optimal threshold for the depth of the spectral lines that can be used in the automatic pipeline.
 By measuring the abundance of OH as the function of the depth of the lines (see Figure~\ref{fig:OH-depth}), we concluded that all lines with a depth of less than 15\% from the continuum level require extra supervision as some of them are not reliable for precise chemical spectroscopy.
 This extra supervision includes confirmation of consistent continuum level of nearby lines between the data and the model.